samsung-cnct/kraken-lib/README.md

 K2 provides the same functionality with much cleaner internal abstractions.
 This makes it easier for both external contributions and internal ones.
 It will also allow us to continue to quickly improve and evolve with the Kubernetes ecosystem as a whole.

+## What is K2 for
+K2 is targeted at operations teams that need to support Kubernetes.
+This is becoming known as ClusterOps.
+K2 provides a single interface to manage your Kubernetes clusters across all environments.

+K2 uses a single file to drive cluster configuration.
+This makes it easy to check the file into a vcs of your choice and solve two major problems:
+1. use version control for your cluster configuration as you promote changes from dev through to production for either existing cluster configurations or brand new ones
+2. enable Continuous Integration for developer applications against sandboxed and transient Kubernetes clusters.
+K2 contains a destroy command that will clean up all traces of the temporary infrastructure

+We believe solving these two problems is a baseline for effectively and efficiently nurturing a Kubernetes based infrastructure.

+## K2 supported addons
+K2 also supports a number of Samsung CNCT supported addons in the form of Kubernetes Charts.
+Those charts can be found in the [K2 Charts repository](https://github.com/samsung-cnct/k2-charts).
+These charts are tested and maintained by Samsung CNCT.
+They should work on any Kubernetes cluster.

 # Getting Started with K2
 The easiest and best supported path for using K2 is to use [K2Cli](https://github.com/samsung-cnct/k2cli).
 This cli wraps the K2 image in an easy to use and configure tool.